cakebatterandsprinkles/portfolio-gatsby/src/posts/10-programming_paradigms.md

 ### Declarative programming paradigm:

-The word "declarative" comes from the Latin word "declarare", which means "to make visible, to clarify".
+The word **declarative** comes from the Latin word "declarare", which means "to make visible, to clarify".

 In a declarative programming paradigm, you tell the computer what to do, but you don't explain it step by step.
 How to do it is up to the compiler.